vanus-labs/vanus-connect/connectors/sink-email/README.md

 ## Introduction

-The Email Sink is a [Vance Connector][vc] which aims to handle incoming CloudEvents in a way that extracts the `data` part of the original event and deliver these extracted `data` to SMTP server.
+The Email Sink is a [Vanus Connector][vc] which aims to handle incoming CloudEvents in a way that extracts the `data` part of the original event and deliver these extracted `data` to SMTP server.

-For example, if the incoming CloudEvent looks like:
+For example, the incoming CloudEvent looks like:

 ```json
 {